erajasekar/erajasekar.github.io/_posts/2015-01-01-nikola-tesla-greatest-genius-inventor-electrical-age.md

 ##War Of Currents

-War of currents is battle between Edison's ***Direct current*** and Tesla's ***Alternating current*** system and whole world was uncertain which one will be the future of electricity until Alternative current won victory.
+War of currents is battle between Edison's ***Direct current*** and Tesla's ***Alternating current*** system and whole world was uncertain which one will be the future of electricity until Alternative current won the victory.

 ###Edison's Direct Current System